-... building a diverse economy that draws private investment in vibrant community centers.
+... building a diverse economy that draws private

-This foundation applies to non-residential projects/proposals/actions.
-The proposal:

-- □ Creates a mixed-use district that is pedestrianoriented and well-designed with public spaces. - $\hfill\square$ Adds new employment sectors to the community. - Creates an attractive community hub where employment, commerce, and residences create a vibrant place.

-If the proposal is Downtown, it:

-- Promotes a mix of uses, with activities oriented towards the street level. - □ Includes a strong pedestrian environment and public "people" places. - □ Is compatible with the historic character and scale of buildings.
+... protecting our infrastructure while providing options investment in vibrant community centers. to get from place to place.
+This foundation applies to non-residential This foundation applies to all projects/proposals/actions. projects/proposals/actions.
+The proposal: The proposal: ☐ Contributes to a broader transportation system, ☐ Creates a mixed-use district that is pedestrianincluding cars, bikes, pedestrians & transit, by oriented and well-designed with public spaces. providing connected sidewalks, bicycle facilities, \square Adds new employment sectors to the community. and access to transit facilities (especially in activity centers). ☐ Creates an attractive community hub where employment, commerce, and residences create a ☐ If a new neighborhood, the street systems are vibrant place. designed to encourage internal walking, bicycling, and auto circulation.
+Please explain: ☐ Creates minimal traffic impacts to existing neighborhoods or provides adequate transportation facilities to mitigate impacts. ☐ Does not adversely impact our transportation investments elsewhere in the City. ☐ Reserves needed right of way for future street system as shown in the Transportation Plan.
+If the proposal is Downtown, it: Please explain: ☐ Promotes a mix of uses, with activities oriented towards the street level. ☐ Includes a strong pedestrian environment and public "people" places. ☐ Is compatible with the historic character and scale of buildings.
+Please explain:

-Foundation 4: Developing a Connected & Diverse Transportation System means...
+Foundation 4: Developing a Connected &

+Diverse Transportation System means...